Welcome

 • Regularity: The dealings must be sufficiently numerous and frequent.
 In Hollier v Rambler Motors (AMC) Ltd [1972] 2 QB 71, three or four transactions over five years were held insufficient.
 However, in Henry Kendall & Sons v William Lillico & Sons Ltd [1969] 2 AC 31, 100 similar contracts over three years was sufficient.

-In commercial contexts between parties of equal bargaining power, courts may infer incorporation more readily, sometimes even without a long history, if the terms are standard within that trade (British Crane Hire Corporation Ltd v Ipswich Plant Hire Ltd [1975] QB 303).
+Trade practice/common knowledge.
+In commercial contexts between parties of equal bargaining power, courts may infer incorporation more readily, sometimes even without a long history, if the terms are standard within that trade and both parties know or ought to know them (British Crane Hire Corp Ltd v Ipswich Plant Hire Ltd [1975] QB 303).
+The rationale is that the parties are taken to operate against a known backdrop of industry-standard terms.

 Revision Tip

 When analysing incorporation, consider all three methods.
 Sometimes terms might be incorporated by signature, but if not, consider notice.
-If notice seems inadequate, consider if a course of dealing exists.
-Always check for onerous terms, which require clearer notice regardless of the method.
+If notice seems inadequate, consider if a course of dealing exists or if trade custom/common knowledge applies.
+Always check for onerous terms (enhanced notice) and then apply statutory controls as a separate step.

 Key Point Checklist